 The Daviess County Clerk’s Office has added a marriage license information form to aid in the application process.
 However, both parties must appear in-person at the Recording Department to obtain a license.

 - The couple must apply for the license in person together.

 - Both must be 18 years old or older.

 - There is no waiting period, blood test, or physical requirements.

 - The marriage license is valid for 30 days, including the date issued.

 - The marriage license is valid anywhere in the Commonwealth of Kentucky.

-- Both must present an acceptable form of ID, such as a drivers’s license, government issued picture ID, original birth certificate, passport, or social security card.
+- Both must present a primary form of photo ID, such as a driver’s license, passport, or government-issued picture ID.

 Marriage with person under age 18